35 search results

 This resource was created to support TEKS IPC(4)(E).

-Editing for Proper Voice, Tense, and Syntax (English III Writing and Research)
+Editing for Pronoun Reference and Agreement (English III Writing and Research)

-You will practice checking for proper voice, tense, and syntax.
+You will practice checking for pronoun reference and agreement.

 Summarizing, Paraphrasing, and Quoting Source Material Accurately (English III Research)

 You will learn how to summarize, paraphrase, and quote material from your sources.

 Polishing Tone, Style, and Vocabulary in Your Essay (English III Writing)

 You will learn revision strategies you can use to polish your essay's style, tone, and vocabulary.